baumrock/TextformatterRockDown/README.md

 ## Solution

-Just apply this textformatter to your field and you'll get quick and easy headlines with bold and italic fonts.
+Just apply this textformatter to your field and you'll get quick and easy headlines with bold and italic fonts that will also work with frontend editing.

 Editing: